ChitreshPratap/vba_libs/README.md

 1. **Function getFullFilePathByPattern(fullFilePathPattern As String, Optional ifNotExistsRaiseError As Boolean = True) As String**
 	```
-	It returns the complete path of the provided path pattern.
+	It returns the complete path of the provided file path pattern.
+The pattern is allowed in the file name only.
+	In the folder path patterns are not allowed.
+The folder in fullFilePathPattern must be without pattern.

- 	String fullFilePathPattern : The path pattern to get the full file path.
+	String fullFilePathPattern : The file name pattern to get the full file path.
+The folder name must not include patterns otherwise : Error : Bad file name
 	Boolean ifNotExistsRaiseError :
 	Returns String : It returns the complete possible existing path of the given.
 	```